-Uniarts has very limited ability to help you with housing.
+SKH is in a very limited capacity to help with housing.
 Below we have listed some tips to make your search a bit easier.
-Remember that finding private accommodation in Stockholm may be hard work but most students find somewhere to live after a while.
+Remember that finding private accommodation in Stockholm may be hard work, but most students find somewhere to live after a while.

 Hostel, hotel and Airbnb